-The list below sets out the organisations and bodies that the Council is legally obligated to consult in the preparation of planning documents as a requirement of The Town and Country Planning (Local Planning) (England) Regulations 2012.
+The list below sets out the organisations and bodies that the Councils are legal obliged to consult in the preparation of planning documents as a requirement of The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
 These regulations and requirements are likely to be reviewed and may change over the course of time.